Skip to main content

 How Does Health Education Impact a Community?

-Health education can impact communities by addressing relevant issues and concerns at a local level.
-For example:
+Health education can impact communities by addressing relevant issues and concerns locally, such as these three:

-Dr. Natalie Rahming, a healthcare adjunct faculty member at SNHU
+Dr. Natalie Rahming, an adjunct healthcare faculty member at SNHU.

 In addition to providing educational resources and programming to a community, public health educators also work to ensure all members of a community have equal access to wellness resources and healthcare services.